Blue-Beaker/Marlin/README.md

 # Marlin for Anycubic i3 Mega and Mega-S with trigorilla pro

+Caution:Extruder config is for Mega-S or i3 Mega modded with a 3:! titan extruder.

 Download, build marlin normally with VSCode.

 Remove JP1 jumper and set SW1 jumper to USB mode.
-See this for pins: https://github.com/napyk/trigorilla-pro Flash .pio/build/trigorilla_pro/firmware.bin.
+See this for pins: https://github.com/napyk/trigorilla-pro

+Flash .pio/build/trigorilla_pro/firmware.bin.

 Reboot your printer normally.

 Known Issue: